-Headaches and migraines are extremely commons, and most of the time treatment will focus on the symptoms instead of identifying the underlying problem.
+Headaches and migraines are extremely common, and most of the time, treatment will focus on the symptoms instead of identifying the underlying problem.
 As a result, the pain will keep coming back.
-Oftentimes, your headache will be caused by a disorder of the TMJ (temporomandibular joint); if that’s the case, Dr. Brunner will be able to help you address the true source of the pain with TMJ therapy at the TMJ & Sleep Therapy Centre of Wisconsin.
+Oftentimes, headaches can be caused by a disorder of the TMJ (temporomandibular joint); if that’s the case, Dr. Brunner will be able to help you address the true source of the pain with TMJ therapy at the TMJ & Sleep Therapy Centre of Wisconsin.

 How Headaches and Migraines are Connected to Your Jaw

 The vast majority of headaches are classified as primary headaches by the American Headache Society.
 This group includes tension headaches and migraines.
 While the pain may not seem like it’s connected to your jaw and mouth, the fact is that symptoms in one part of the body are often the result of a dysfunction in a connected area.

 A TMJ disorder occurs when there’s an issue that causes tension in the system of muscles and nerves around the jaw joint.
 This tension can spread to the head, causing discomfort.
 While it can be difficult to distinguish a TMJ headache from a normal tension headache, you may notice additional symptoms such as tightness in your face and jaw muscles, facial pain, a clicking or popping sound when you speak or chew, restricted jaw movement, and a change in the way your top and bottom teeth fit together.

 How Can We Help?